Justification of Red List category

 This species is only found in the remaining forest on Taita Hills and Mount Kasigau (BirdLife International 2000).
 It inhabits edge habitat in highland forests and scrub, while it shuns non-native Pinus plantations (del Hoyo et al. 2020).
 It is recorded from 840-1,725 m elevation (del Hoyo et al. 2020).

 Most indigenous forest has already been cleared in the Taita Hills for cultivation or reforestation with non-native timber.
 The remaining tiny area was thought to be under serious threat from both clearance and degradation (Brooks et al. 1998, Mulwa 1998, L. Bennun in litt.
 1999), however three segments (Ngangao, Chawia and Mbolobo) have been gazetted (L. Lens in litt.
 2019).
 Forest loss is still occurring within the species' range, but at a rate of <2% over the last ten years (Global Forest Watch 2020).

 Conservation Actions Underway

 The Mt Kasigau Forest is, so far, well protected by the local population, who rely on the mountain streams for their water supply (L. Bennun in litt.
 1999).
-The Forest Department is now safeguarding the remaining forest fragments of the Taita Hills.
+The Forest Department is now safeguarding the remaining forest fragments of the Taita Hills, which have been designated as an IBA.
+Much of the remaining forest habitat is formally protected and managed by either the Kenya Forest Service or the County Government (A. Ward-Francis in litt.
+2016).
 A collaborative research project, currently underway, includes a large ornithological component which aims to provide the necessary ecological data to plan conservation policies for this species and other endemics in the area (L. Bennun in litt.
 1999).